 What you eat, drink, smoke or vape can pass through your breastmilk to your baby and affect your baby’s health and development.

 If you’re breastfeeding, it’s safest not to drink alcohol, smoke, vape or use any drugs.

 But if you plan to drink alcohol, limit the amount to one drink.
 And wait 2-3 hours (per drink) before breastfeeding again.

 If you smoke or vape, breastfeeding is still the best option for your baby.
 You can protect your baby by always smoking or vaping outside, and not smoking or vaping for an hour before breastfeeding.

 Smoke and vapour gets trapped on your hair, clothing and skin.
 So when you’re smoking or vaping, cover your hair and clothes with something your baby won’t come into contact with.
 And you should also wash your hands and brush your teeth after each time you smoke or vape.

 Make sure other people smoke or vape well away from you and your baby too.

 Most medicines are safe while you’re breastfeeding, but it’s best to check with your doctor or pharmacist.

 Exercise and breastfeeding

-It’s important to allow your body to recover after birth, but when you’re ready, some regular exercise will boost your health and wellbeing.
+It’s important to let your body recover after birth.
+When you’re ready, some regular exercise will improve your strength and boost your health and wellbeing.